Published: May 4, 2023

 The display is bright and easy to see.
 To save battery power the phone dims slightly when it has not been used for 2 minutes.
 However, even when dimmed the screen contents are clearly visible.
 The screen brightens as soon as the user touches the dimmed display.

-The battery cannot be removed or replaced, which is typical of smartphones these days.
+The battery cannot be removed or replaced which is typical of smartphones now.

 The menu system could not be simpler because there is no menu system!
 The RAZ Memory Cell Phone has one screen that shows contacts in the form of pictures with names underneath.
 That’s it.
 The senior has no additional options.
 The pictures assist individuals with memory loss.
 The senior taps & holds the picture of the person they wish to call, and the call is initiated.

 By default, the screen accommodates up to six contacts (all six contacts appear on the same screen; no scrolling is required to reach a contact).
-But the number of contacts can be expanded to up to thirty.
-If this option is selected, the senior will need to scroll through the contacts until they see the picture of the person they wish to call.
+But the number of contacts can be expanded to up to fifty.
+If this option is selected, the senior must scroll through the contacts until they see the picture of the person they wish to call.

-The single screen also has a button to call 911, or the RAZ Emergency Service (the Emergency Service is described below).
-The senior does not have to dial the digits 9-1-1.
+The single screen also has an optional button to call emergency services. if this option is activated, the senior does not have to dial the digits 9-1-1.
 They simply touch and hold the button.
-If activated, a pop-up appears that asks the senior if they really wish to contact emergency services.
+If activated, a pop-up appears that asks the senior if they wish to contact emergency services.
 If they tap yes, the emergency call is initiated.
 If they press no, the emergency call is canceled.

 To further simplify the phone, the volume button is disabled and is set to maximum so that seniors cannot inadvertently silence the phone.
 The screen does not lock or go to “sleep”.
-The power button can even be disabled in the event that the senior has difficulty turning the phone back on.
+The power button can even be disabled if the senior has difficulty turning the phone back on.

 The RAZ Memory Cell Phone is managed from afar through a simple app.

 The caregiver uses the app to add and edit contacts, including uploading pictures.
-The caregiver can also manage nine (9) unique settings designed specifically for seniors, including but not limited to the following:
+The caregiver can also manage many unique settings designed specifically for seniors, including but not limited to the following:

-The app and portal also provide caregivers access to the signal strength, remaining battery power, and the GPS location of the phone.
-This allows the caregiver to warn the senior that they are low on power and need to charge the phone.
-Also, if the caregiver cannot reach the senior, she can go into the app or portal and see if it is because the phone is out of power or there is poor signal strength.
-The ability to track the phone can be critical if the senior wanders and needs to be located.
+The app also provides caregivers access to the signal strength, remaining battery power, and the phone’s GPS location.
+This allows the caregiver to warn the senior that they are low on power, and need to charge the phone or track the senior if they wander and need to be located.
+The caregiver can even see whether the phone is in the process of being charged and whether it is powered on or off.

-Caregivers also have the ability to send the senior reminders and set up what are called, “quiet hours”.
+Caregivers also can send the senior reminders and set up what is called, “quiet hours”.
 These are hours during which the senior cannot place calls to designated contacts.
 This feature can be important if the senior has dementia and has the habit of calling in the middle of the night.

 In short, the app and portal provide the caregiver with complete control over the RAZ Memory Cell Phone from anywhere in the U.S. or Canada.
 The senior, on the other hand, does not have any control or access to settings.
 This is done so that the complexity is assumed by the caregiver, while the senior experiences maximum simplicity.